paylike/api-reference/vault.md

 | `pcn`  | Payment card number (10-19 digits string)    |
 | `pcsc` | Payment card security code (3 digits string) |

+Note that APIs accepting tokens expect the _entire_ response.
+It is adviced _not_ to inspect the response, but keep it as is for later use.

 ## Status codes

 - [INTERNAL_ERROR](./status-codes.md#internal_error)